Creating a podcast for employees can help increase employee engagement in an organic and conversational way.

 - The Interview Show: for internal communications purposes, the interview format is the best way to make sure your employees feel included and comfortable enough to share their own stories.
 Doing an interview also gives you the chance to talk to an employee you’ve always looked up to.
 The only obstacle with this format is that you need me meticulous and have a couple of plan b’s in case interviews fall through.

-Now that you know how to create a podcast for your employees, let’s go over what arguments to use to convince your executive team to let you run with this great idea!
+Now that you know how to create a podcast for your employees, let’s go over what arguments to use to convince your executive team to let you run with this great internal communication podcast idea!
 Here are some ways to convince them:

-Moreover, remote workers can often feel isolated and become disengaged so you need to ensure you’re coming up with new and innovative ideas to make them feel like they’re a part of your company.
+Moreover, remote workers can often feel isolated and become disengaged.
+Ensure you’re coming up with new and innovative ideas to make them feel like they’re an important part of your company.

 Tips to reach and engage remote workers: